 Interconnection standards are the “rules of the road” for the electricity grid.
-They specify the processes, costs, and timelines associated with connecting renewable energy systems, energy storage, and other distributed energy resources to the grid.
-IREC works in states across the country and through national forums to make connecting to the grid more affordable, efficient, and cost effective.
+They specify the processes, timelines, costs, and technical processes associated with connecting renewable energy systems, energy storage, and other distributed energy resources to the grid.
+IREC works in states across the country and through national forums to make connecting to the grid more affordable, efficient, and cost-effective.

 Now more than ever, states with ambitious clean energy and climate goals will need smarter and more flexible electricity grids.
-Renewables, storage, electrification, and demand response all need to work work seamlessly together.
-Effective interconnection policy is essential to ensuring a cost-effective and energy efficient transition to a 100% clean energy future.
+Renewables, storage, electrification, and demand response all need to work seamlessly together.
+Effective interconnection policy is essential to ensuring a cost-effective and energy-efficient transition to a 100% clean energy future.

 Interconnection: The Basics

 State interconnection standards govern the process for connecting solar, battery storage, and other clean energy resources to the electric grid.
 Interconnection rules dictate how efficient and costly it is to install a grid-connected clean energy system.
 If the process is slow, expensive, and/or unpredictable, it can impede investment and prevent a more rapid shift to clean energy.